-AG RETENTION/FARMLAND PRESERVATION PROGRAM (2021)
+AG RETENTION/FARMLAND PRESERVATION PROGRAM (2022)

 The preservation of farmland is a benefit to all residents of the State.
 Once farmland is preserved, it not only remains actively used for production agriculture, it provides for a local supply of fresh farm products, water recharge, scenic vistas and also remains on the local tax rolls with no taxpayer maintenance costs.
-To date, the State Agriculture Development Committee (SADC) has preserved over 2,729 farms totaling over 241,672 acres.
+To date, the State Agriculture Development Committee (SADC) has preserved over 2,802 farms totaling over 247,400 acres.
+The SADC is celebrating the 40th anniversary of the farmland preservation program in 2023.